-Browns end playoff drought, survive late Steelers rally
+Browns end long playoff drought, survive late Steelers rally

 UP NEXT

-Browns: Back to Pittsburgh, where they lost 38-7 in October.
+Browns: Back to Pittsburgh, where they lost 38-7 in October and have dropped 17 in a row at Heinz Field.
 Cleveland’s previous playoff game was also in Pittsburgh, a heartbreaking 36-33 loss in ’02.

 Steelers: Will be back at full strength for their first playoff appearance since the 2017 season.